top of page

 Professional and Academic Affiliations

-Society for the Scientific Study of Sexuality Member
+• Society for the Scientific Study of Sexuality

 Board Appointments

-Community Advisory Board, Diversified Sexuality, Research, and Education Institute, 2018 - present
+Community Advisory Board, Diversified Sexuality, Research, and Education Institute, 2018 - 2022

 Board Secretary, Atlanta Harm Reduction Coalition, 2015 - 2018